Bonizario/proffy/README.md

 Proffy is an online learning platform designed to connect students and teachers from around the globe.

 This application was developed during the second **Next Level Week** held by [Rocketseat](https://rocketseat.com.br/).
-Accelerate people's careers through modern and powerful technologies is the main objective of Rocketseat.

-The event took place on the week of the National Day of Education Professionals in Brazil, serving as inspiration for the project.
+Accelerating people's careers through modern and powerful technologies is the main objective of the event.

 <br />